Small Area Estimation of General Indicators in Off-Census Years: Estimation of total mean squared error

 \section{Estimation of total mean squared error}

-The uncertainty of the EB predictor is typically assessed with the MSE under the model (referred to as the model MSE), because the design-based MSE estimators available in the literature are often highly unstable \citep{rao2018measuring,stefan2021estimation}.
-The stability of model MSE estimators \citep{molina2020estimation} makes them the preferred uncertainty measures to supplement model-based small area estimators.
+The uncertainty of the EB predictor is typically assessed with the MSE under the model (referred to as the model MSE), because the design-based MSE estimators available in the literature are often highly unstable \parencite{rao2018measuring,stefan2021estimation}.
+The stability of model MSE estimators \parencite{molina2020estimation} makes them the preferred uncertainty measures to supplement model-based small area estimators.
 In this paper, we address the case in which the correct census $\cC$ of auxiliary data is not available.
-As a consequence, the usual MSE estimators used for the EB/CEB predictors, such as those based on bootstrap procedures \citep{molina2010small}, cannot be applied.
+As a consequence, the usual MSE estimators used for the EB/CEB predictors, such as those based on bootstrap procedures \parencite{molina2010small}, cannot be applied.
 However, using $\cC^o$ would clearly underestimate the true MSE.

 Moreover, the uncertainty of the SEB predictor \eqref{SurveyEB} is clearly affected by the sampling design and the area sample sizes of the large survey $n_d'$, $d=1,\ldots,D$.
 Hence, we find it sensible to account for both sources of uncertainty, namely model uncertainty and design uncertainty due to $s'$.
 As a consequence, we focus on the total MSE of the SEB predictor, defined as $\textsc{MSE}_{T}(\hat\delta_d^{SEB}) = E_{(\by,s')}[(\hat\delta_d^{SEB} - \delta_d)^2]$.